SCG82/exit-hook/readme.md

 > Run some code when the process exits

-This is a fork of [sindresorhus/exit-hook](exit-hook) with dual ESM/CJS support.
+This is a fork of [sindresorhus/exit-hook](exit-hook) with the following improvements:

+- Passes the exit code to the exit hook
+- ESM/CJS compatible

 The `process.on('exit')` event doesn't catch all the ways a process can exit.

-This package is useful for cleaning up before exiting.
+This package is useful for cleaning up before exiting (e.g. terminating subprocesses).

 ## Install